 President and Managing Director - Europe

-Amy C. McPherson is President & Managing Director, Europe.
-She is responsible for the performance and growth of a new division that combines the United Kingdom, Ireland and Continental Europe.
+Amy C. McPherson is President and Managing Director of Europe, a Division within Marriott that encompasses the United Kingdom, Ireland and Continental Europe.
+She is responsible for the performance and growth of the Marriott brand across Europe.
 Ms. McPherson is also a corporate officer for Marriott International.

 Ms. McPherson joined Marriott in 1986 and most recently served as Executive Vice President of Global Sales and Marketing.
-In this role, she was responsible for the company's global and field sales, marketing, revenue management, e-commerce, worldwide reservation sales and customer care, and sales channel strategy and analysis.
+In this role, she was responsible for the company's global and field sales, marketing, the industry leading Marriott Rewards loyalty program, revenue management, e-commerce, worldwide reservation sales and customer care, and sales channel strategy and analysis.

 Laura E. Paugh